simplex-chat/simplex-chat/blog/20220308-simplex-chat-mobile-apps.md

 **Published:** March 8, 2022

-## Simplex Chat is the first chat platform that is 100% private by design - SimpleX no access to your connections graph
+## SimpleX Chat is the first chat platform that is 100% private by design - it has no access to your connections graph

 We have now released iPhone and Android apps to [Apple AppStore](https://apps.apple.com/us/app/simplex-chat/id1605771084) and [Google Play Store](https://play.google.com/store/apps/details?id=chat.simplex.app), [APK for Android](https://github.com/simplex-chat/website/raw/master/simplex.apk) is also available for direct download.

 **Please note**: the current version is only supported on iPhone 8+ and on Android 10+ - we are planning to add support for iPad and older devices very soon, and we will announce it on our [Reddit](https://www.reddit.com/r/SimpleXChat/) and [Twitter](https://twitter.com/SimpleXChat) channels - please subscribe to follow our updates there.

+## What is SimpleX

+We are building a new platform for distributed Internet applications where privacy of the messages _and_ the network matter.

+We aim to provide the best possible protection of messages and metadata.
+Today there is no messaging application that works without global user identities, so we believe we provide better metadata privacy than alternatives.
+SimpleX is designed to be truly distributed with no central server, and without any global user identities.
+This allows for high scalability at low cost, and also makes it virtually impossible to snoop on the network graph.

+The first application built on the platform is Simplex Chat.
+The platform can easily support a private social network feed and a multitude of other services, which can be developed by the Simplex team or third party developers.

+Further details on platform objectives and technical design are available [in SimpleX platform overview](https://github.com/simplex-chat/simplexmq/blob/master/protocol/overview-tjr.md).

 ## Why we are building it

-Evgeny (SimpleX Chat founder): I have been working on this platform for a long time to provide a place where all people can communicate freely with each other, without fear of persecution because of what they said and to whom they are connected with.
+Evgeny (SimpleX Chat founder): I have been working on this platform for a long time to provide a place where all people can communicate freely with each other, without fear of persecution because of what they said and who they are connected with.
 Not sharing information about your connections is very important, particularly for people living in oppressive regimes.
 Because of the terrible conflict between Russia and Ukraine, people of both countries – I have friends and family there – could be at risk when sharing their opinions or just from being connected to people who were prosecuted.
 Every messenger app that knows who you are can end up sharing all of your connections with undesirable third parties, either as a result of a court order or as a result of attack - so even Signal, which has strong encryption, cannot protect your connection graph.
 I hope our messenger can help people living in the oppressive regimes to express their opinions without fear and risk of prosecution.

 ## Huge thanks to our testers!